zyingzhou/pdfCatalog/README.md

 win + R open the terminal, the next steps are the same as on the Linux.

 ## Releases
 v1.0.0: First release.
-Build bookmarks for pdf documents automatically.
+Build catalogs for pdf documents automatically.